schlepfilter/frp/doc/api.md

 0
 1
 ```
-The side effect attached to a behavior gets called only when the return value of the behavior changes.
+The side effect attached to a behavior gets called when only when the return value of the behavior changes.

 ## frp.core/transparent
 `transparent` traverses the form recursively and turns arguments into events or behaviors and lifts functions.